slaclab/rf_phase_anomaly_detection/README.md

 ## Process B
 #### Part 1 - Beam Checks
-1. Does the beam have a standard charge at the injector?
-We require BPMS∶IN20∶221∶TMITCUH > 0.5 × 109 and be logged every second in the EPICS Archiver.
-A lower charge or the charge not being logged can indicate the beam is not being operated in a standard operational mode.

-2. Is the beam stopper being used?
-We require STPR∶BSYH∶2∶STD2INA == 0, indicating the beam stopper is out.

-3. Is the beam rate 120 Hz?
+1. Is the beam rate 120 Hz?
 We require IOC∶BSY0∶MP01∶PCRATE == 8.
-4. Is the entire beam being delivered to the hard x-ray line?
+2. Is the entire beam being delivered to the hard x-ray line?
 We require IOC∶IN20∶EV01∶RG02ACTRATE == 10.
+3. Is the beam stopper being used?
+We require STPR∶BSYH∶2∶STD2INA == 0, indicating the beam stopper is out.
+4. Does the beam have a standard charge at the injector?
+We require BPMS∶IN20∶221∶TMITCUH > 0.5 × 10**9.
+A lower charge or the charge not being logged can indicate the beam is not being operated in a standard operational mode.

-We do allow temporary (<90 s) violations of these conditions to not disallow short periods of “nonstandard” beam operation caused by automatic feedback or protection-based control mechanisms.
+In the future, we do allow temporary (<90 s) violations of these conditions to not disallow short periods of “nonstandard” beam operation caused by automatic feedback or protection-based control mechanisms.

 ### Part 2 - Candidate Generation